BetsaidaSantiago/BetsaidaSantiago/README.md

 ---
 About me:👨‍💻

-I am a first year student of the Bachelor of Science in Computer Science at UABJO.
+I am a senior—seventh semester—pursuing a Bachelor of Science in Computer Science at UABJO.

 ---